StarfishC/vim-tasks/README.md

    dependsOn?: string[];

   /**
-   * Tasks's executed order
+   * The task executed order
+   * 'preLaunch' and 'postLaunch' are available
+   * If you set 'preLaunch', the task will be executed after `dependsOn`, 'postLaunch' is before `dependsOn`
-   * Defaults to 'positive', 'reverse' is available
+   * Defaults to 'preLaunch'
    */
    dependsType?: string;

    /**
     * Execute 'dependsOn' mode
-    * Defaults to 'parallel', 'sequent' , 'continuous' are available */ dependsOrder?: string;
+    * Defaults to 'parallel', 'sequent', 'continuous' are available */ dependsOrder?: string;
 }